-If you set Active Microphone Volume to line in when using an external mixer or amplified microphone, follow these steps:
+If you set Active Microphone Volume to a line in option when using an external mixer or amplified microphone, follow these steps:

-- 1. Select Line in (no AEC) for Active Microphone. - 2.
+- 1. Select either Line in 1(no AEC) or Line in 2 (no AEC) for Active Microphone depending on the line in connector on the codec to which the device is attached. - 2.
 Position someone approximately one meter from the microphone, facing it, speaking at a normal volume. - 3.
 Adjust the Active Microphone Volume and the external mixer output level until the meter peaks in the -28 to -22 dB range.
-Avaya recommends you adjust the external mixer volume so that you achieve peak levels in the -28 to -22 dB range of the audio meter with the Active Microphone Volume control set to no less than 5 or greater than 15. - 4.
+Avaya recommends you adjust the external mixer volume so that you achieve peak levels in the -28 to -22 dB range of the audio meter with the Active Microphone Volume control no less than 5 or greater than 15. - 4.
 If the microphone or mixer you use employs an echo canceller, no further adjustments are necessary.
-Otherwise, select Line In for Active Microphone.
+Otherwise, select Line In 1 or Line In 2 for Active Microphone.
 This turns on the Avaya system's echo canceller, noise reduction, and automatic gain control functions.
 If you do not use an echo canceller, you may experience severe echo effects. - 5.
 After the adjustment, check that the peak levels when speaking normally one meter from the microphone are in the -28 to -22 dB range.
 The AGC attempts to keep the transmit level below -20 dB, which is the green range of the bar graph.

-An audio meter is also available for the Line In Volume preference for setting an audio level for a device connected to line in on the codec when line in is not selected as the active microphone.
+An audio meter is also available for the Line In 1 Volume and Line In 2 Volume preferences for setting an audio level for a device connected to these inputs on the codec when the line in 1 or line in 2 is not selected as the active microphone.